-During chorionic villus sampling (CVS), a very small sample of tissue from a part of the placenta called the chorionic villi is taken.
+During CVS, a very small sample of tissue from a part of the placenta called the chorionic villi is taken.
 The cells of the chorionic villi contain the exact same genetic material (chromosomes and DNA) as the cells of the developing baby.
 So, tests can be done on the placental tissue in the laboratory to look at the genetic make-up of the developing baby.
 This means that chromosome and genetic conditions including Down's syndrome can be diagnosed.
-CVS is usually carried out by passing a fine needle through the skin of your abdomen and into your uterus to take the sample of the placenta.
+CVS is usually carried out by passing a fine needle through the skin of your tummy (abdomen) and into your uterus to take the sample of the placenta.
 This is known as transabdominal CVS.

 CVS is usually done between the 11th and 14th week of pregnancy.
 The overall risk of you having a miscarriage after CVS is about 1 to 2%.
-In other words, about one or two in every 100 women who have CVS will miscarry.
-There is a small risk - less than one in 1,000 - that the test will result in a serious infection.
+In other words, about 1 or 2 in every 100 women who have CVS will miscarry.
+There is a small risk - less than 1 in 1,000 - that the test will result in a serious infection.
 This is a rare complication.

 How long will the results of diagnostic testing take and how will I get them?